insilichem/insilichem_com/content/research_lines/index.md

 InSiliChem is a _molecular modeling_ group with expertise in a wide variety of methods that range from homology modeling, molecular dynamics, protein-ligand dockings or QM based methods.
 It focuses on two non orthogonal research lines namely 1) computer based molecular design and 2) computational bioinorganics.

-InSiliChem has a particular interest for the understanding and prediction of the interactions of exogenous compounds to systems of the living repertoire with a peculiar attention to metallic systems and natural compounds.
 To sustain its investigation, in the last years, the group has also deployed substantial efforts to the development of new software in which GaudiMM represents the sparehead.

 ***